chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 Any of these CNI providers can be used without kops.
 All of the CNI providers use a daemonset installation model, where their product deploys a Kubernetes Daemonset.
-Just use kubectl to install the provider on the master, when the K8s API server has started.
+Just use kubectl to install the provider on the master once the K8s API server has started.
 Please refer to each projects specific documentation.

 ## Summary of the Providers